entrecode/ec.doc/doc/data_manager.md

 Additionally there is a API for public assets similar to the `ec:asset[s]`.
 Please refer to the public documentation found in any data manager in editor.

 # User Management

+While Data Manager owners (users with an entrecode Account) can generally do anything, the generated APIs have their own User Management.
+It knows three types of users: *Public*, which is everybody without any authentication (Web Users). *Anonymous* which are users that are created by software, but that never actively registered – useful to have users store their own data in an app without requiring an registration.
+And finally *Registered* which are users that have actively signed up, providing an email address and at least one login method.

+Anonymous users have one access token that is valid indefinitely or until the sign up and become a registered user.

+Which user levels are available can be configured for a data manager.

+While Anonymous and Registered users automatically get added to default user roles, one can also create additional roles and assign users to those roles.

+Roles can be used in Permission Policies.

+> ### *DEPRECATED (< v0.5.0):*
-In every Data Manager there is a predefined and mandatory model `user`.
+> *In every Data Manager there is a predefined and mandatory model `user`.
 It holds only the mandatory fields stated above.
-The Data Manager user can add additional fields to the user model, e.g. for a user name, eMail address or billing information.
+The Data Manager user can add additional fields to the user model, e.g. for a user name, eMail address or billing information.*
+>

-Additionally the `user` model contains the field `temporaryToken` (Type: `text`).
+> *Additionally the `user` model contains the field `temporaryToken` (Type: `text`).
-The `temporaryToken` field is a version 4 UUID and contains the temporary access token for the user.
+The `temporaryToken` field is a version 4 UUID and contains the temporary access token for the user.*
+>

-Client-side users of Data Manager APIs will need to POST a `user` entry before they can proceed.
+> *Client-side users of Data Manager APIs will need to POST a `user` entry before they can proceed.
 Refer to the automatically generated documentation for POST model `user`.
 This entry will be used for setting the `creator` field when creating an entry of any model.
-It is also used to authorize any change to an existing entry.
+It is also used to authorize any change to an existing entry.*
+>

-For users without credentials the `temporaryToken` of the user entry is used as access token with 99 years validity.
-This token will be deleted and replaced by an actual one once user management (see below) is activated and the user provides credentials.
+> *For users without credentials the `temporaryToken` of the user entry is used as access token with 99 years validity.
+This token will be deleted and replaced by an actual one once user management (see below) is activated and the user provides credentials.*
+>

-*__The following is functionality of the future.
+> *__The following is functionality of the future.
 Until now only the anonymous users are implemented.__*
+>

-Additionally to the `user` model, a Data Manager user can activate user management for a Data Manager (if the booked plans allows that).
+> *Additionally to the `user` model, a Data Manager user can activate user management for a Data Manager (if the booked plans allows that).
 This means that the model `user` will be extended with `eMail` and `password` (read: passwordHash and salt; wow. such secure. much awesome.).
 Then client-side users can register with eMail and password.
 Login/Logout, basic session management and password reset are available.
-More detailed documentation will follow when implemented.
+More detailed documentation will follow when implemented.*

+# Permission Policies

+There are four possible methods to interact with entries of a model: create (POST), read (GET), update (PUT) and delete (DELETE).
+By default, none of those methods is permitted (the data manager user can still do everything, however).

+Interaction can be permitted using Policies that are specified on the model level.
+Every model can have any number of policies.

+A **Policy** consists of the following properties:

+- **Which Method** does the policy allow? (one of `get`, `put`, `post`, `delete`)
+- does it consider the whole entry or is it **restricted to some fields?** E.g. only allow reading of two specific entry fields.
+- **Who** is getting the permission?
+Can be either `public`, or one or multiple `roles`
+- Additional **Conditions** the entry has to fulfill

+Example:

+    {
+        "method": "get",
+        "restrictToFields": [ "title", "description"],
+        "public": false,
+        "roles": ["registered"]
+    }

+*Only registered users can read entries of this model, and only the `title` and `description` property.*

+**Conditions** restrict the policy to a subset of entries that fulfill the conditions.
+They can be nested and are pretty much logical boolean expressions.

+A **Condition** can either be

+- an Array containing three elements: a condition, `and` or `or`, and another condition

+or

+- an Object with the properties `field`, `operator` and either `constant` or `variable`.

+The property `field` must be the field name of a field of the model.
+May also be a system-generated field like `_creator`.

+The property `operator` can be `=`, `!=`, `<`, `<=`, `>`, `>=`, `in`, `notIn`, `hasRole` and `hasNotRole`.

+The property `constant` can be a JavaScript literal, like a string, a number or `null`.
+When used with the `in` operator, it can also be an Array containing literals.

+The property `variable` can either be `accountID` or `roles` for fields of type `account`, or `now` for fields of type `datetime`.

+Some combinations are not valid.
+E.g. `<`/`>` only makes sense on numerical fields.
+The `hasRole` operator only works on `account` type fields and either expects one or more roles as `constant` or the variable `roles` (containing all roles the current user has).
+It is not possible to have conditions on policies for the `post` method, and it is also not possible to have `restrictToFields` populated on policies for the `delete` method.

+Note that when someone has policies for `put` or `post`, they probably also should have a `get` policy.
+Otherwise created or modified entries will not be returned, instead a HTTP 204 will be returned without a body.
+And yes, it is possible to model policies that allow editing of a field that cannot be seen.

+Example 1:

+    {
+        "method": "put",
+        "restrictToFields": ["editableField"],
+        "public": false,
+        "roles": ["anonymous"],
+        "conditions": [
+            {
+                "field": "_creator",
+                "operator": "=",
+                "variable": "accountID"
+            },
+            "or",
+            {
+                "field": "public",
+                "operator": "="
+                "constant": true
+            }
+        ]
+    }

+*Only anonymous users can update the field `editableField` on entries they created or that have the value `true` in the field `public`.
+Note that the `public` field has to be created manually, if needed.*

+Example 2:

+    {
+        "method": "post",
+        "restrictToFields": ["data"],
+        "public": false,
+        "roles": ["freeUsers"]
+    },
+    {
+        "method": "post",
+        "restrictRuleToFields": ["data", "hideAds"],
+        "public": false,
+        "roles": ["paidUsers"]
+    }

+*Accounts with the role `freeUsers` can only create entries with the `data` field, whereas accounts with the role `paidUsers` can also set `hideAds`.
+Unallowed fields get their default value (probably `null` or `false`)*

+> ### *DEPRECATED (< v0.5.0):*
+> There are five flags that can be set per model: get, put, postPublic, postPrivate and delete.
+An entry has a `private` flag that indicates if the entry is accessible by anyone or just the creator.

 # Hooks
 Hooks can be used to add additional functionality to models.
 E.g. they enable you to alter values before saving or to pass data on to another server.